ManuelWestermeier/comp-v1/englisch.md

 # Networking Protocol V1

 This is a multigroup encrypted **Networking Protocol** designed for communication using 433 MHz transmitters and receivers.
-The technology can also be used for a wired connection.

 ### Overview